 Once a notorious spot for fishermen, Beachy Head is also home to the Belle Tout Lighthouse a decommissioned light house that is now one of the areas most unique accommodation options.
 It is also home to the iconic red and white striped Beachy Head Lighthouse which is situated on the shore below the cliffs and on very low tide days can be accessed by foot.

 We suggest that you follow the river path towards the mouth of the river and then enjoy the beautiful views of the cliffs.
 On a clear day, you'll be able to just make out the buildings at Birling Gap.
-If it's low tide, walk along the beach and enjoy rock pools and stunning vertical views of the cliffs.
-Being a low lying area it does flood and get boggy in the winter, so make sure to wear your gumboots (welly boots!)

 Towards the east, the cliffs taper down to the valley and if you're feeling fit you may like to ascend the path and view the meander below.
 The park is part of a working farm, so you may spot some sheep grazing on the rolling hills.
 If you do bring a dog with you, remember to keep them on leash at all times.